gofynd/fdk-client-java/documentation/platform/USER.md

 | body | [PartialUserGroupUpdateSchema](#PartialUserGroupUpdateSchema) | yes | Request body |

-Update user group partially on the platform.
+Use this API to update user group details and add or remove an user to the user group.

 *Returned Response:*